 This recipe used just three ingredients.

-- Take one cup of plain flour, one cup of salt and mix together in a bowl.
+- Take one cup of plain flour (all-purpose flour), one cup of table salt and mix together in a large mixing bowl.

-- Add water.
-Some recipes suggest a whole cup but I probably used three quarters.
+- Add a little warm water.
+Some recipes suggest a whole cup water but I probably used three quarters.
 You want to add as much water in order to make a pastry like dough.

-- Knead the dough to form a ball – making sure the dough isn’t to dry — or too sticky.
+- Knead the dough to form a ball – making sure the dough isn’t too dry — or too sticky.

 - Lay on a baking tray and cook in the oven on a low heat.
-I cook ours at 100 degrees for 2.5 hours, then turn them over and cook for a further 2.5 hours.
-After 5 hours, I turn the oven off but leave the salt dough shapes to carry on baking with the residual heat.
+I cook ours at 100 degrees for 1 hour, then turn them over and cook for a further hour.
+After 2 hours, I turn the oven off but leave the dough shapes to carry on baking with the residual heat.